tds455/elgoog/README.md

 # elgoog
- elgoog is a Google imitation that replicates the functionality of the google frontend.
+ elgoog is a Google imitation that replicates the following functions from the Google frontend:

+- Search
+- Image search
+- Advanced search
- It contains the search, image search, advanced search and I'm feeling lucky options.
+- I'm feeling lucky

+elgoog uses a mix of bootstrap and custom css.